Lynk-Logistics/disaster-management/README.md

 ## Team Null Pointers - LynkAid Web Dashboard

+# Stack used

+1. React Js - UI
+2. React-router - Routing
+3. maps - google-map-react

+# Team Members

+1. Mohammed Javid - React Native (Mobile)
+2. Karan - React (Web)
+3. Dhanyashree Narayanee - Node (Backend)

+# App Flow.

+Data flow is shared between the mobile app and web app.
+Using the Web dashboard the user can ping his current location as a safe Zone (service point) mostly for government and NGO's and the user can view all the map coordinates categorized as those who needs help and those who can help.
-Note: Set your google API KEY for maps in src/feed/geoLocation.js <GoogleMapReact> component
+Note: Set your google API KEY for maps in src/feed/geoLocation.js <GoogleMapReact> component.

 ## Available Scripts

 In the project directory, you can run: